vieira83/Angular2-message-app/readme.txt

 ngModel -  keyword or directive that allows data binding , it allows two types of binding: property binding and even binding, uses both to listen.
 Ex: [(ngModel)] = “message.content”

+directives- array that takes the component to link to the html tag specified
+	ex: directives: [MessageComponent]

+Property Binding- uses square brackets [property] =”expression” -  means that we pass a value into the html element, the element we pass is the result of a javascript expression between the quotation mark, we can bind DOM properties(values, hidden), directives properties(ngstyle),component properties

+Event Binding – use parenthesis (event)= “expression” - listening to an event, once an event occurs, the expression on the right occurs., ex: DOM events, Directive events, Components events

+CUSTOM PROPERTY BINDING -  used in component and directives.
+Can be create in two ways:
+	@input(Alias) propertyName – using the angular @input
+	inputs: [propetyName:Alias] – inside the Component configuration metadata
+	usage:  <my-component> [propertyName]=“expression”</my-component> // Expression is the value we want to pass into the property(ex: method )

+Custom Event Binding -
+	Can be create in two ways:
+	@output(Alias) eventName – using the angular @input
+	outputs: [eventName:Alias] – inside the Component configuration metadata
+usage:  <my-component> (eventName)=“expression”</my-component> // Expression run when event occurs(ex: method )